2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Introduction
 ============

-Add about 1.5-2 pages here.
-Must cite at least 5 peer reviewed articles.
+Forensic identification has been popularized in the public eye via the media - shows like Law and Order and other crime investigatory TV series.
+Albeit glorified as a speedy process that is often portrayed and a single person's job, forensics and the discoveries made by that department serves often as the turning point for many of the episodes and cases.
+Based on the science of identifying DNA from trace evidence left at the scene of the crime, forensics (at least in the shows) has often been associated with seminal fluids, blood, fingerprints, and hair.
+The identification of body fluids, particularly saliva, is important for understanding the events that took place at the crime scene and the details of the crime (Nakanishi *et al.*, 2009).
+Bacteria is becoming yet another avenue of forensic identification; for example, discrimination of vaginal fluid via bacterial 16S ribosomal RNA genes \[akutsu2012detection\].
+Skin is a pivotal point of exchange between the human body and the external environment that surrounds it, playing the role of prevention of moisture loss and keeping harmful organisms at bay (Segre, 2006).
+It is also an ecosystem and harbors microbial communities that live in a variety of physiologically and topographically unique and distinct niches (Marples and others, 1965).
+An example of this would be the vast difference between a hairy, moist underarm and a smooth, dry forearm; the disparity between the two is comparable to that of a rainforest and a desert (Grice *et al.*, 2009).
+In addition to being preferential in terms of habitat, these microbial communities also have specific makeups (Fierer *et al.*, 2010) which make them unique to the individual that they belong to.
 It has been established that the diversity of skin-associated bacterial communities has a high enough degree of individual variability that the composition of these communities can be used in forensic indentification.
 These communities are personaly unique, temporally stable, and transferable.
 Fierer et al. hypothesized, based on this personalized aspect of skin bacterial communities, that they could use the residual skin bacterial left on objects as "fingerprints" to identify the individual who had touched the object.
 They proposed to do this by matching the bacteria on the object to the skin-associated bacteria of the individual.
-In order to perform this matching, three criteria must be met: (1) bacterial DNA recovered from touched surfaces allows for adequate characterization and comparison of bacterial communities; (2) skin bacterial communities persist on surfaces for days to weeks; and (3) surfaces that are touched can be effectively linked to individuals by assessing the degree of similarity between the bacterial communities on the object and the skin of the individual who touched the object.
+In order to perform this matching, three criteria must be met: (1) bacterial DNA recovered from touched surfaces allows for adequate characterization and comparison of bacterial communities; (2) skin bacterial communities persist on surfaces for days to weeks; and (3) surfaces that are touched can be effectively linked to individuals by assessing the degree of similarity between the bacterial communities on the object and the skin of the individual who touched the object (Fierer *et al.*, 2010).
-In order to meet these criteria and demonstrate the potential of this approach for forensic identification, three interralted studies were carried out that combined phylogenetic community analyses and high-thorughput pyrosequencing methods.
+In order to meet these criteria and demonstrate the potential of this approach for forensic identification, three interrelated studies were carried out that combined phylogenetic community analyses and high-thorughput pyrosequencing methods.
 The first experiment entailed comparing bacterial communities on individual keys of three computer keyboards to the communities found on the fingers of the keyboard owners.
 In the second, the similarity between skin-associated bacterial communities on object stored at -20 degrees Celcius versus those objects stored under typical indoor environmental conditions for up to 14 days were examined.
 For the third experiment, objects were linked to specific individuals based on comparison of the bacteria on their computer mice to the database containing community information for more than 250 band surfaces, including the hand of the owner.
 What Fierer et al. discovered was that skin-associated bacteria can be readily recovered from surfaces and that the composition of these communities can indeed be used to determine which individuals touched which objects.
 This could be determined even if the surfaces had been untouched for up to 2 weeks at room temperature.
 They demonstrated the utility of a high-throughput pyrosequencing-based approach to quantitatively compare the bacterial communities on objects and skin to match the object to the individual with a high degree of certainty.
+In another study conducted by Noah Fierer and his colleagues, sex was examined in terms of its influence on the diversit of hand surface bacteria \[fierer2008influence\].
+They found that although there was a core set of bacterial taxa commonly found on the palm surface, there was a pronounced intra- and interpersonal variation in acterial community composition: 17% shared phylotypes between the hands of the same individual; 13% between different individuals.
+Women had significantly higher diversity than men "whether diversity was assessed by examining the overall phylogenetic structure on each hand or the average number of phylotypes per hand" \[fierer2008influence\].
+The sexes also had signficiantly different bacterial communities on their hand surfaces.
+What drove these differences remained unknown but it was mentioned that skin pH may have a influence as men have generally more acidic skin than women (which leads to lower microbial diversity).
+Other drivers may include sweat, sebum production, frequency of moisturizer or cosmetics application, skin thickness, or hormone production, but to confirm this other studies have to be conducted.

 Methods
 =======